HaskellEmbedded/HaskellEmbedded.github.io/drafts/slides_cincyfp_20150609/Slides.md

 This uses an existing compiler for certain stages (such as the parsing and type-checking), but a custom back-end to actually produce code.
 This may adapt or disallow certain constructs.

-GHC readily accomodates this by allowing developers to invoke GHC functionality, from Haskell, as a library.
-(For instance: *ghcjs*)
+GHC readily accomodates this by allowing developers to invoke GHC functionality, from Haskell, as a library.  (*GHCJS*, a Haskell to JavaScript compiler, uses this.)

-. . .
+# Static analysis examples

 *CλaSH* ([http://www.clash-lang.org/](http://www.clash-lang.org/)) from Christiaan Baaij uses this to compile a subset of Haskell to VHDL and SystemVerilog.
 CλaSH disallows certain things: recursive functions, recursive types, side effects, floating-point...

+. . .

+*Reduceron* ([https://github.com/tommythorn/Reduceron](https://github.com/tommythorn/Reduceron)) is an "FPGA Haskell machine" relying on massively-parallel graph reduction, complete with GC and lazy evaluation.

+. . .

+Conal Elliott worked with a Silicon Valley startup, *Tabula*, on massively-parallel execution of Haskell code on a new architecture (*Spacetime*), using an approach based on Cartesian Closed Categories  ([http://conal.net/blog/posts/haskell-to-hardware-via-cccs](http://conal.net/blog/posts/haskell-to-hardware-via-cccs) & [https://github.com/conal/lambda-ccc/](https://github.com/conal/lambda-ccc/)).

 # Compiled EDSL

 This uses an EDSL (embedded domain-specific language) inside of Haskell to direct the process of code generation to a lower-level representation.
 (Otherwise called: *compiling*.)

 Note that in this case, Haskell code never actually *runs* on the embedded target.
-Rather, it uses your specifications in the EDSL to build a representation of what *will* run there - in other words, a sort of metaprogramming.
+Rather, it uses specifications in the EDSL to build a representation of what *will* run there - in other words, a sort of metaprogramming.

 The code that runs on the target is entirely decoupled from the Haskell runtime.

 # Compiled EDSL: Examples

 > - The entire *Lava* family for circuit design and verification.
-(Compiles to: VHDL, Verilog, netlist?)
+(Compiles to: VHDL, Verilog, netlist?
+Reduceron from a few slides ago is implemented in York Lava.)
 > - *Atom* for reactive, hard real-time, synchronous systems.
 (Compiles to: C)
 > - *Copilot* for stream-oriented, hard real-time systems.
 (Compiles to: C via Atom & SBV, CBMC model checker)
 > - *SBV* for theorem proving oriented around SMT.
-(Compiles to: C)
+(Compiles to: C, various SMT solvers)
 > - *Ivory* for safe systems programming.
 (Compiles to: C, LLVM(?), CVC4 & ACL2 theorem provers)

 # Atom EDSL